 There are several ways of making money while on campus.
 More and more students are working in college these days, and while there are traditional routes like part-time jobs, tutoring, and assistant teaching; there are also less conventional ways you may have never thought of, the main one being freelance work.

+Working as a college student doing freelance is a good idea.
 The very nature of freelance work means it can come in all shapes and sizes and is tailored to your student’s specific skill set.
 For example, writing is often a large part of the college experience.
 If your student happens to do it well, there are websites that can link you with clients looking for copy work.
 Websites like Freelancer.com or Hirewriter.com can help them make money without even leaving their bedroom.
 If his/her abilities skew more to the computer programming side, they can be contracted to set up or maintain a business’ website.
 The possibilities are nearly endless if they look for them, but remember to be mindful that their income doesn’t do too much damage to your EFC.